Mastercard/commerce-web-android/README.md

 ### <a name="Configuration on Merchant Portal">Configuration on Merchant Portal</a>
 It is very important to configure these values properly on the portal.
-If these values are not configured in proper format, merchant application will not be able to do successful checkout
+If these values are not configured in proper format, merchant application will not be able to do successful checkout.

 `callbackUrl` must be configured with an `Intent` URI.
 Below is an example format of `callbackUrl` for a sample merchant application named *FancyShop*
 * `Example format of callbackUrl`: intent://commerce/#Intent;scheme=fancyshop;package=com.mastercard.fancyshop;end